-- disables unused network ports and services; - only runs network applications unconditionally necessary for the proper operation of the IT system .
+- only runs network applications unconditionally necessary for the proper operation of the IT system . - reviewes the established rule set on a regular basis.

 The Long-Term Preservation Provider undergoes or performs a vulnerability scan on public and private IP addresses: